fetchrobotics/docs/source/indigo_to_melodic.rst

 at `Computer Overview and Configuration <computer.rst>`_.

 The most likely problem you may encounter after getting 18.04 installed is if these two ports are "swapped".
+This will cause the robot computer to be unable to talk to the rest of its hardware.
 You can fix this in software or in hardware:

 - Software: Edit ``/etc/udev/rules.d/70-persistent-net.rules`` and swap ``eth0``
   and ``eth1``.
 Restart the robot for the change to take effect.